eduardojigub/dot-challenge-react/Readme.md

 ## :dart: Instructions for viewing the project:

  Make git clone;
+   - Create a API key on TMDB https://www.themoviedb.org/
+  - Create a .env file and put your own REACT_APP_API_KEY
   - Give the command `npm install`;
   - Use `npm start`;

-  - Create a API key on TMDB https://www.themoviedb.org/
-  - Create a .env file and put your own REACT_APP_API_KEY
+OR (easiest)

 2. Access through the Vercel link: https://dot-challenge-react-tqks.vercel.app/

 ## GIF from the project:
 <p align="center">